-The walk starts at Allendale Town, and heads south along the River East Allen and through West Allen Dale to Nenthead, where you will find the Nenthead Mining Centre.
+The walk starts at the pretty village of Allendale Town, and heads south along the River East Allen and through West Allen Dale to Nenthead, where you will find the interesting Nenthead Mining Centre.
 Another lovely waterside section along the River Nent then takes you to Alston, before turning north towards Kirkhaugh.
 One option is to take the fantastic South Tynedale Railway from Alston to Kirkhaugh (video below).
-The route then heads along the River South Tyne and then up to Ouston Fell before joining the River West Allen for another waterside section.
+The route then heads along the River South Tyne and then up to Ouston Fell before joining the River West Allen for another riverside section.
 The final leg follows the River East Allen back into Allendale town.

 The walk is waymarked with a green disc featuring a portrait of Isaac Holden.